basechase/MathForGamesDemo/README.md

-# MathForGamesDemo

 # You are P Diddy, avoid all VHS tapes

- ## collect all baby bottles to win, hitting a vhs sprite/object will close the game
+## collect all baby bottles to win
+## avoid hitting a vhs sprite/object or the game is over